-Trump tells NH rallygoers they have 'no choice but to vote for me' -- as Dem rivals gather nearby
+Trump tells NH rallygoers 'we have a bunch of socialists or communists to beat' -- as Dem rivals gather nearby

 "I saw some fake polls put out by the fake news media," Trump said in New Hampshire, as the crowd booed.
 "We have taken this big, beautiful ship, and it's being turned around -- very quickly."

 Some Democrats' presidential campaigns were holding events to capitalize on Trump's trip.
-Biden's campaign was to be setting up down the street from the arena to talk to voters and enlist volunteers.
+Biden's campaign set up down the street from the arena to talk to voters and enlist volunteers.

 Responding to reports that Biden was considering scaling back campaign events because of his frequent gaffes, Trump called the former vice president a "disaster" and repeated a frequent attack, labeling his rival "Sleepy Joe Biden."

-Meanwhile, a group for Pete Buttigieg's campaign was to gather in nearby Concord to call voters about his support for new gun safety laws.
+Meanwhile, a group for Pete Buttigieg's campaign gathered in nearby Concord to call voters about his support for new gun safety laws.

 And, Cory Booker urged Trump to cancel the speech and instead urge Congress to take immediate action to prevent gun violence.